Sean1708/rusty-cheddar/README.md

 rusty-cheddar is a library for converting Rust source files into C header files.

+**A note on versioning:** While rusty-cheddar is still in a significant flux (i.e. pre-`v1.0.0`) it will likely go through numerous breaking changes.
+However, until `v1.0.0`, any time a breaking change is made the minor version will be bumped and any time a new feature is added the path version will be bumped.

 rusty-cheddar targets C99 or later (for sane single line comments and use of `stdint.h` and `stdbool.h`), if you really really really really really have to use an older standard then please open an issue at the [repo] and I will begrudgingly figure out how to implement support for it